AnderUstarroz/sol-cerberus-website/docs/index.md

     ...
 }
 ```
-Of course this is just a simple example, you can define any `role`, `resource` and `permission` in your own DAPPs.
+This is just a simple example.
+Developers can define any `role`, `resource` and `permission` in their own dApps.

 ---